Jump Rope vs Running - Which Is The Better Workout?

 But wait, isn’t jump rope also just cardio?

-With a weighted jump rope, your forearms, shoulders, back, core, and upper arm muscles all go into overdrive because of the added resistance that it offers.
+With a weighted skipping rope, your forearms, shoulders, back, core, and upper arm muscles all go into overdrive because of the added resistance that it offers.

 The result: Upper body strength to die for!